Everything You Need to Know About Perishable Goods in Inventory Management

-What does perishable means?
+What does perishable mean?

 The problem: